7/17/93 The Filene Center, Wolf Trap Farm Park, Vienna, VA

 Charlie Dirksen, San Francisco, CA

-A gorgeous summer afternoon, my friends and I barbequed for awhile in the lot pre-show.
+It was a gorgeous summer afternoon.
+My friends and I barbequed for awhile in the lot pre-show.
 Phish was really starting to "get big" this summer: there were a few vans clearly ready for tour, and a thousand or so folks already in the lot about 2 hours before showtime.
 There was very little vending, though.
 Wolf Trap, a small, non-commercial amphitheater-styled venue, usually features folk or classical music, and very little rock.
 I had no doubt, even before the show, that this would be the only time Phish could play here.
 The staff wouldn't be able to handle or tolerate the young crowd.

 The first set contained solid playing and great tunes, including a pleasant Stash and Reba combo.
 But the highlight for me personally came with the second set opener.
 I had seen the movie "Being There" just a few days before this show, in stereo with large speakers, in order to hear the "Also Sprach Zarathustra" in it as loudly as possible.
 This tune makes its entry at a monumental point in the movie.
 I had always been profoundly moved by the original classical version, but I was particularly charmed by this funky cover.
 I remember commenting to my friends -- while watching the movie and listening to this funky 2001 -- on how unfortunate it was that we would never see the song jammed out *live*.